jackTylerDurden/Assignment-1/README.md

   3. New York, _NY_

   Mr. John Doe, a customer says this about the _Dunder Mifflin Paper Company_
-  > Dunder Mifflin Paper Company provide the most excellent customer service when it comes to your paper needs.
+  > Dunder Mifflin Paper Company provides the most excellent customer service when it comes to your paper needs.

 As of now the webpage is developed in **HTML 5**.
 It will be enhanced with following web technologies:
 * CSS 3